Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/GugercinMSDChain.md

 # Gugercin MSD Chain

+## Description

-This benchmark is a model for the following mass-spring-damper chain.
+This benchmark is a model for a mass-spring-damper chain.
 It is presented in [Gugercin2012](#References).

 ![Mass-spring-damper chain system](assets/MSD_Chain.png)

-## Description
 The chain consists of ``N = \frac{n}{2}`` masses ``m_1,\,\ldots,\,m_{n/2}`` that are each connected with their neighboring masses by springs with spring constants ``k_1,\,\ldots,\,k_{n/2}``.
 The last mass ``m_{n/2}`` is connected to a wall via the spring ``k_{n/2}`` while at the first two masses ``m_1`` and ``m_2`` external forces ``u_1(\cdot)`` and ``u_2(\cdot)`` are applied.
 Moreover, each mass is connected with the ground with a damper with viscosities ``c_1,\,\ldots,\,c_{n/2}``.
 This configuration leads to a second-order system of the form
 ```math
 M\ddot{q}(t)+C\dot{q}(t)+Kq(t) = B_2u(t),